boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Special thanks to Jie Dong and Adrian Farrel for the detailed and careful reviews.

-   Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for the tsv-art review, and Timothy Winters for the int-dir review.
+   Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for the tsv-art review, Timothy Winters for the int-dir review, and Lars Eggert for the genart review.

    Thanks to Jim Guichard for the AD review.